AlayaNetwork/alaya-devdocs/website/docs/Development_guide.md

 ## What is DApp?

-DApp is a decentralized application built on the blockchain,
+A DApp is a decentralized application built on the blockchain.
+It usually consists of a series of contracts, an interactive front-end and a back-end service.

 ## What a Dapp?